The Consultation Center

 Fellows receive ongoing feedback during the internship from their advisor and project supervisors.
-Quarterly formal evaluations are completed that serve as opportunities to review progress on training goals and address progress toward core competency areas.
+Formal evaluations are completed three times each year and serve as opportunities to review progress on training goals and achieving competency of the program's core competencies.

 Seminar(s) & Specialized Training

-In addition to the Core Seminar, interns in this placement are required to participate in a Predoctoral Psychology Seminar, which provides a strong foundation in the theory, methods, and principles of consultation, prevention, program evaluation, and community-based practice and research.
+In addition to the Core Seminar, fellows in this placement are required to participate in a site-based seminar, which provides a strong foundation in the theory, methods, and principles of consultation, prevention, program evaluation, and community-based practice and research.
 Examples of seminar topics include: